esteve/ros-puppet/README.md

 ros-puppet
 ==========

-This is a collection of Puppet manifests for setting up ROS.
+This is a collection of Puppet manifests and modules for setting up ROS.
 If you're using Vagrant, you can also use the included ```Vagrantfile``` to provision a Vagrant virtual machine.